kenburke/activeSiteClustering/README.md

 1. Implement a similarity metric
 2. Implement a clustering method based on a partitioning algorithm
 3. Implement a clustering method based on a hierarchical algorithm
-4. Answer the questions given in the homework assignment
+4. Implement a function to measure the quality of the clustering
+5. Implement a function to compare the two clusterings to each other

 ## structure